callmecavs/outset/README.md

 ### Gulp

-1. Compile SCSS, without source map.
+1. Compile Sass (no sourcemap).
 2. Contenate and uglify scripts.
+3. Run local server on `localhost:3000`.
 3. Watch style and scripts.
-4. Notify when task complete.
+4. Notify when tasks complete.

 ###### Tasks: